-- Embrace of diverse viewpoints except when something is so well established that it would be perverse not to believe it.
+- The embrace of diverse viewpoints except when something is so well established that it would be perverse not to believe it.
 This includes but is not restricted to diverse viewpoints based on demographics (race, ethnicity, class, culture, gender, etc.), politics, and scientific theory.

-- Embrace of deep skepticism about many social scientific claims and conclusions pending arrival of evidence so compelling it would be perverse to disbelieve it.
+- The embrace of deep skepticism about many social scientific claims and conclusions pending arrival of evidence so compelling it would be perverse to disbelieve it.

 - A rejection of most of the political discrimination and tribalism that pervades much of academia and the wider culture (at least in the U.S., where I live and work).
 And, no, this does not mean affirmative action for Nazis or communists.

 - A degree of open-mindedness, of willingness to consider perspectives that differ from one’s own, and to accord them a certain presumption of respect until something happens to demonstrate they do not deserve it (such as the mass murder and genocide committed on horrendous scales by Nazi and communist regimes).